Rahultiwari773/product-list/README.md

 - **React.js**: JavaScript library for building user interfaces.
 - **Yarn**: Dependency management tool used for package management.
+- **TypeScript**: A superset of JavaScript that adds static types to the codebase.
 - **Reactstrap**: Library for React components built with Bootstrap.
 - **Axios**: Promise-based HTTP client for making API calls to fetch product data.
 - **CSS**: Custom styling for the application.